metalift/metalift/README.md

 ## Writing Your Own Verified-Lifting Tool Using LLM
 Follow the following instructions to build your own tool.

 1. Describe the semantics of your DSL.
-An example is the set of Tensor IR functions we define [here](# todo)
+An example is the set of some tensor functions we define [here](./tenspiler/constants.py#L74)
 2. Write your own driver file.
 This includes
   - Compiling your C++ source code to `*.ll` and `*.loops` file using by running
   ```
   ./metalift/utils/llvm/compile-add-blocks /path/to/{your_file_name}.cc
   ```
   This will output `{your_file_name}.ll` and `{your_file_name}.loops` in the same directory as your input file.
-  - Supply some information about the loops in your programs, if any.
-This is to help LLMLift generate a template for synthesizing invariants.
-We are working to automate this step.
+  - Supply some information about the loops in your programs, if any, to help LLMLift generate a template for synthesizing invariants.
+[Here](./tenspiler/blend/llm/linear_dodge_8_driver.py#L14-L28) is an example.
+We are working to automate this step!
-  - Specify the output variable.
-We are working to automate this step as well.
+  - Specify the output variable, as the example [here](./tenspiler/blend/llm/linear_dodge_8_driver.py#L29).
+We are working to automate this step as well!
-3. For initial testing, we recommend using bounded verification, which can be set through the `verification_method` argument.
+3. For initial testing, we recommend using bounded verification, which can be set through the `verification_method` argument (example [here](./tenspiler/blend/llm/linear_dodge_8_driver.py#L14-L28)).
 Full verification requires additional axioms for the SMT solver to reason over your custom DSLs.
-You can see one example of the axiom [here](TODO(jie)).
+You can see one example of the axiom [here](./tenspiler/axioms.py#L141-149).
 For more details on axioms on verified lifting, you can refer to the original MetaLift [paper](https://drops.dagstuhl.de/storage/00lipics/lipics-vol263-ecoop2023/LIPIcs.ECOOP.2023.38/LIPIcs.ECOOP.2023.38.pdf).